thoughtsinbuttermilk/11-ModuleChallenge-NoteTaker-sambailey/README.md

 1.  **Clone the repository, run the application locally**

-    • Run the application by entering `node index.js` in the `terminal` and follow the prompts

     • Clone the repository: `git clone git@github.com:thoughtsinbuttermilk/11-ModuleChallenge-NoteTaker-sambailey.git`

     • Install required frameworks, dependencies and packages by opening a terminal instance and running `npm install`